 These include:

-• Live chat and support
+- Live chat and support

-• Personalised news feed
+- Personalised news feed

-• Weekly mood tracker
+- Weekly mood tracker

-• Four-week plans
+- Four-week plans

-• Mini health checks
+- Mini health checks

-• Breathing technique.
+- Breathing technique.

 Privacy Notice

-The Health Assured support line is a separate service offered to students of University of Hull.
+The Health Assured support line is a separate service offered to students of the University of Hull.
 Health Assured provides a confidential service and the information you discuss with their helpline support workers is not routinely provided to the University unless your health, wellbeing or welfare is judged to be at imminent risk.
-In these circumstances and where the support worker thinks you need additional support they will seek your consent to share your name and information about their concerns with the Mental Health and Wellbeing Team so that they can provide you with further help.
+In these circumstances and where the support worker thinks you need additional support they will seek your consent to share your name and information about their concerns with the Wellbeing Team so that they can provide you with further help.
 In some circumstances where you are not able to provide consent or where you refuse consent, Health Assured may still decide to share relevant information with the University where it is necessary to protect your or another person’s vital interests.
-This approach is consistent with the University’s student privacy notice which is available in the MyDetails section of the MyHull portal.
+This approach is consistent with the University’s student privacy notice which is available in the MyDetails section of the MyHull site.

 Student Space offers student one-to-one support for whatever challenge you’re facing via 24/7 text support.
 Whether it’s your mental health, your studies, money, housing or relationships, Student Space is there to support you.